Xisabla/AtilaCalculatorSoftware/README.md

   - [ ] Mesh visualisation
   - [ ] Write to GiD file
   - [ ] Shortcuts (Ctrl+O to open file, ...)
+ - [ ] Fixes
+    - NOTE: It may be a good practice to use a github issue for each bug and make another branch + use a pull request to fix each bug
+    - [x] Opening a new resource files occurs to a crash